kjliew/qemu-3dfx/virgil3d/README.md

-## Virgil 3D with SDL2 OpenGL for Windows 10 & macOS
+## Virgil 3D with SDL2 OpenGL for native Windows & macOS